 One of the critical parameters for success in the NBK coaching program was attaining staff buy-in to support in the implementation of the coaching program.
 It was also essential to communicate how coaching aligned to the overall organisation strategy and the value it would bring, both at the organisation and individual level.

 The first step was to engage the potential coachees in a preparation session, designed and facilitated by Career Connections.
 The objective was to set expectations and clarify the differences between coaching and other leadership interventions.
-During the session, a live coaching demonstration sensitized participant to the coaching process, providing them an opportunity to observe and ask questions.
+During the session, a live coaching demonstration sensitized participants to the coaching process, providing them an opportunity to observe and ask questions.
 Additionally, coachees were issued with a Career Connections “Get Ready for Coaching” booklet to provide them with further information on the coaching process.

 Subsequently, the learning and development team launched the program and sent out a newsletter to familiarize the coachees with the internal coaches.
 The newsletter also outlined benefits that participants were likely to amass from coaching as well as the structure of the program.
 A coaching journal was also shared with them to help them track and document their sessions.